-The shopping is fabulous if you like what they are selling, which I do, but just like Venice, you need the wherewithal to seek out the Best Bits.
-Here on display are glassware, linens, jewelry, loads of lamps, rugs and lovely clothes.
+The shopping is fabulous.
+You’ll find glassware, linens, jewelry, loads of lamps, rugs and lovely clothes.
 Many ex-pats have embraced the local traditions and brought them forward a few centuries, creating modern versions of old-fashioned crafts.
 These shops live side-by-side the ones that have been in the same family for hundreds of years.

-Make sure you go down Rue Mouassine to hunt for some of the Best Bits in the Medina.
+The best overall shopping street in the souk is Rue Mouassine.
 Also you must check out Guéliz, the “new” town for additional shopping adventures!

 - Ensemble Artisanal – Avenue Mohammed V